 - Use only standard abbreviations; avoid abbreviations in the title and in the abstract.
 Where an abbreviation is used in the text for the first time, it shall be preceded by the full term, except in the case of a common unit of measurement.

-Scientific and technological research papers: a work wherein the author presents the original results of a research project and is structured as follows:
+Scientific and technological research articles: It's a work wherein the author presents the original results his research and is structured as follows:

 - Results and discussion